topojson/us-atlas/README.md

 ## Installing via Homebrew

-Before you can make any TopoJSON files, you’ll need to install Node.js and gdal.
+Before you can make any TopoJSON files, you’ll need to install Node.js and GDAL.
 Here’s how to do that using [Homebrew](http://mxcl.github.com/homebrew/) on Mac OS X:

 ```bash
 brew install node gdal